AyrA/React-Snek/README.md

 A snake game.
 This game doesn't depends on any external dependencies not present in standard JS engines.
 The game logic itself is located in the `src/game` directory.

-For demonstratio purposes, a react rendering engine has been built around the game so you can play it.
+For demonstration purposes, a react rendering engine has been built around the game so you can play it.

 ## Demo